HomeBlog

 Using Clay to Control Refresh Frequency

-Set refresh logic like:
+Set refresh logic such as:

 • "Skip enrichment if field is owned by user"